Flood (They Might Be Giants album): Style and composition

-Like many of They Might Be Giants' early releases, Flood features a range of stylistic eclecticism.
+Like many of They Might Be Giants' early releases, Flood is stylistically eclectic.
 The press release for the album notes the "rock rave-up 'Twisting' ... the [country] inflected 'Lucky Ball & Chain' ... the existential oom-pah of 'Particle Man'", and "tender night-light metaphor and melody" of the lead single, "Birdhouse in Your Soul".
 Jon Pareles wrote for The New York Times that the album "shrug[s] off most typecasting".
 He added that through releases like Flood, They Might Be Giants and a new wave of alternative musicians were gainsaying the standard practice of sticking to only one genre.

-Regardless of the genre employed, They Might Be Giants are noted for unconventional lyrics, characterized by "bizarre" cleverness.
+Regardless of the genre employed, They Might Be Giants is noted for unconventional lyrics, characterized by "bizarre" cleverness.
 Flood includes abundant examples of this style, manifested in unusual subject matter, unreliable narrators, and wordplay.
 However, John Linnell and Flansburgh took care to avoid using humor excessively, acknowledging the requirement that recorded music withstand repeated listens without losing value.
 Linnell has pointed out that in general, he writes melodies prior to writing lyrics.
 This creates the challenge of fitting the appropriate syllables and stresses into each line; often, demos were recorded with dummy lyrics to simplify the process.
 Linnell's melodies are often based around scales.
 D. X. Ferris, with commentary from John Linnell and John Flansburgh, outlined each individual track from Flood in a retrospective article published in Rolling Stone.

 "Theme From Flood" acts as a tongue-in-cheek introduction to the album, and it is regarded by scholars Elizabeth Sandifer and Alex Reed to be one of the first in a recurring trend of processional tunes composed by John Linnell.
-It is followed by the album's lead single, "Birdhouse in Your Soul".
+The track is followed by the album's lead single, "Birdhouse in Your Soul".
 Although the melody for "Birdhouse" was written years prior to the lyrics, the lyrics were "shoehorned in to match the melody", according to Linnell.
 The narrative is given from the point of view of a child's nightlight.
 According to John Linnell, the song was almost wrecked when he attempted to underscore it with a more dramatic drum track.
 Producers Winstanley and Langer opposed this decision and the drum track was scrapped.
 Linnell speculates that had this not been the case, the entire album might have suffered.
 Reed and Sandifer also note that the song makes an unanticipated jump from the key of C major to E-flat major and then back to C major.
 The track's later shifts to F-sharp minor and A major lead to the division of the octave into equal intervals.
-Reed and Sandifer call Flood in general "modular" in its movement between musical ideas, which they accredit partly to its largely digital composition: the band's MIDI sequencer made it easy to transpose sections of a song out of the original key.
+Reed and Sandifer call Flood in general "modular" in its movement between musical ideas, which they attribute partly to its largely digital composition: the band's MIDI sequencer made it easy to transpose sections of a song out of the original key.